Forget the flowers – here’s what women really want for Valentine’s Day | Clio Wood

 A Valentine’s Day gift doesn’t have to be complicated, or shiny, or expensive – it just has to show that you care

+Woman prints off photos of ‘all the girls’ husband has liked on Instagram for Valentine’s Day gift

 Valentine’s Day might be my least favourite “holiday” of the year.
-It’s when our other half feels pressured into buying uncomfortable lingerie you’ll never wear again; coming home with chocolates that get eaten by your kids before you’ve got to them; presenting you with flowers that really aren’t your style and that get lost in the kitchen table detritus anyway.
+It’s when our other half feels pressured into buying uncomfortable lingerie you’ll never wear again; coming home with chocolates that get eaten by your kids before you’ve got to them; being presented with flowers that really aren’t your style and that get lost in the kitchen table detritus anyway.

 That’s not even going into the sheer terror that strikes my heart when I’m faced with the question of what to buy him.
 Although maybe that doesn’t matter so much because it turns out that men spend way more on Valentine’s Day than women do and are therefore prime targets for Valentine’s marketing campaigns too: in the UK in 2021, men spent an average of £100 on a Valentine’s Day gift to women’s £65.